jabali-jhonatan/comfy-pack/README.md

 - 🚀 **Deploy workflows as APIs:** Deploys the workflow as a RESTful API with customizable input and output parameters.

 ## Motivations

-When sharing ComfyUI workflows to others, your audience or team members, you've likely heard these responses:
+ComfyUI Manager is great for find missing custom nodes.
+But when sharing ComfyUI workflows to others(your audience or team members), you've still likely heard these responses:

 - "Custom Node not found"
-- "Cannot find the model file"
+- "Cannot find the correct model file"
 - "Missing Python dependencies"

-These are fundamental challenges in workflow sharing – every component must match exactly: custom nodes, model files, and Python dependencies.
+These are fundamental challenges in workflow sharing – every component should match exactly: custom nodes, model files, and Python dependencies.
+Modern pacakge managers like npm and poetry intruduced "lock" feature, which means record the exact version for every requirement.
+ComfyUI Manager isn't designed for that.

 We learned it from our community and developed comfy-pack to address these problems.
 With a single click, it captures and locks your entire workflow environment into a `.cpack.zip` file, including Python packages, custom nodes, model hashes, and required assets.